bhm/hpodder/README.markdown

 #About
 ### Use of libnotify
 You'll obviously need libnotify on your system.
-Modify config in general section usenotify = yes
+Modify config in the general section
+`usenotify = yes`

-I also allowed to use not-safe paths for podcasts folders.
+I also allowed to use not-safe names for podcasts folders.
 Use at your own risk.
-Use casttitle in namingpatt part of config.
+Put `casttitle` in `namingpatt` part of the config.

 ##TODO
 * Maybe perpodcast option instead of general